 30-DAY SATISFACTION GUARANTEE: We guarantee that at any time during the first 30 days of purchase, your Oceanic product fails to meet your expectations, that product may be exchanged by a participating authorized Oceanic Pro dealer.
 No questions asked.

 Liberal Recreational Diving

-The Pelagic DSAT Algorithm safely maximizes dive time for repetitive, multi-level recreational diving.
+The Pelagic DSAT Algorithm safely maximises dive time for repetitive, multi-level recreational diving.
 This algorithm relies on the human Doppler studies used to develop PADI’s Recreational Dive Planner (RDP), and has been the basis of Oceanic's and other manufacturer's computer algorithms for many years.